wxGlade/wxGlade/sphinx/custom_widgets.rst

 Very often you may want to use a widget that is not supported by wxGlade.

-For this, just insert a Custom Widget |custom| as placeholder.
+For this, just insert a CustomWidget |custom| as placeholder.
 |br|
 You will be prompted for a class name.
 In the *Design* and *Preview* windows, just a placeholder will be shown.